Ray Tensing retrial: Mistrial declared for 2nd time after jury deadlocks

 (CNN)An Ohio judge declared a mistrial Friday in the case against former University of Cincinnati police Officer Ray Tensing, who fatally shot Samuel DuBose during a traffic stop in July 2015.

 DuBose's killing was one in a series of high-profile, officer-involved shootings that sparked nationwide protests over the use of force by police.
 Tensing, who is white, was fired from his job and arrested after the shooting.
+He remains free on bail.

 Shortly after 2 p.m.
-Friday, Judge Leslie Ghiz declared a second mistrial in the case after receiving a note from the jury.
+Friday, Judge Leslie Ghiz declared a second mistrial in the murder case after receiving a note from the jury.

 "We are almost evenly split regarding our votes towards a final verdict," the note read.